Help & Support

 Does RangePulse work on mobile?

 Yes.
-The dashboard is fully responsive and works on phones and tablets.
-There is no separate app — open RangePulse in your mobile browser.
+The dashboard is fully responsive and works on phones and tablets — there is no separate app; open RangePulse in your mobile browser.
+Four features are desktop-only: export, import, the doctor PDF report, and restoring a single deleted entry (mobile has Restore All).

 Does RangePulse support dark mode?